-There is no question that having a presence on all social media channels is the ideal, however, before you decide on spending most of your time with Facebook and Twitter, be sure to investigate who your target market is and which channel they interact on the most.
+No question having a presence on all social media channels is the ideal.
+However, before you decide on spending most of your time with Facebook and Twitter, be sure to investigate who your target market is and which channel they interact on the most.
 In this way, you won’t lose out on opportunities to engage with your customer base.
 So ask yourself the following questions:

 - Who am I looking to connect with?
 Millennials?
 Families?
 Business Travelers?

-- Which channels are they currently interacting on now?
+- Which channels are they currently interacting with now?

 - What content does my customer base find interest in?
 Amenities?
 Local Area?
 Specials?

 Facebook is a must for all hotels.
-To this day, Facebook still continues to grow in popularity and is the integral part in effectively telling your hotel’s story.
-Building your hotel’s Facebook page requires time and attention in order to cultivate a relationship with your audience.
+To this day, Facebook continues to grow in popularity and is an integral part of effectively telling your hotel’s story.
+Building your hotel’s Facebook page requires time and attention to cultivate a relationship with your audience.
 There are several benefits to being active on Facebook.
 For one, it drives traffic to and from your website and helps build brand exposure.
-Facebook is a great way to encourage potential guests to book with you by sharing your hotel’s story including what amenities and specials you offer and letting them know upcoming local events as well as offering travel advice.
+Facebook is a great way to encourage potential guests to book with you by sharing your hotel’s story, including what amenities and specials you offer and letting them know upcoming local events as well as providing travel advice.
 Many travelers often use Facebook as a source and guide during the research and planning phase.
-If your goal is to provide value to the consumer, then Facebook is great channel to showcase yourself as an expert in the area.
+If your goal is to provide value to the consumer, then Facebook is a great channel to showcase yourself as an expert in the area.

-Now if your goal is to improve guest satisfaction and communication, then you will want to focus your attention on Twitter.
+Now, if your goal is to improve guest satisfaction and communication, then you will want to focus your attention on Twitter.
 This channel is a great way to portray your hotel’s digital concierge.
 Twitter users tend to communicate on this channel to ask questions directly to the hotel or even to make a complaint public.
-Unlike Facebook and the other social networks, Twitter receives more guest relations and customer service questions.
-When managing Twitter, be sure to respond in a timely manner.
+Unlike Facebook and other social networks, Twitter receives more guest relations and customer service questions.
+When managing Twitter, be sure to respond promptly.
 The more responsive you are to guest inquiries on this channel, the more satisfied they will be and more likely to interact with your hotel on this channel again.

-With Instagram surpassing Facebook’s user base, it is vital that your hotel is active on this social network.
+With Instagram surpassing Facebook’s user base, your hotel must be active on this social network.
 Research has shown that Instagram receives about 58% more engagement on average than Facebook.
-With that said, utilizing Instagram is definitely worthwhile especially for hotels.
-As an image-based platform, you can get as creative as possible with your photos and let the photos speak for themselves.
-Instagram has a number of features that allows you to reach a wider audience by using hashtags, location tags and even sponsored posts.
+With that said, utilizing Instagram is worthwhile, especially for hotels.
+As an image-based platform, you can get as creative as possible with your photos and let the images speak for themselves.
+Instagram has many features that allow you to reach a wider audience by using hashtags, location tags, and even sponsored posts.
 We also strongly encourage you to share photos that guests have shared on their own Instagram page.
-Sharing this kind of user generated content is a clever way to avoid self-promoting your hotel.
+Sharing this kind of user-generated content is a smart way to avoid self-promoting your hotel.